logiclogue/jordanlord.co.uk/src/projects/footium.md

 game engine.
 The off-chain game engine is purely functional and deterministic so that the game state can be regenerated on every player's machine independently.
 The player interacts with the front-end React site.

+The project is currently receiving funding to be redeveloped for the Algorand platform.